 \section{Abstract}

-The purpose of this paper is to formulate and solve a synthesis problem for a class of linear quantum equations that may describe mixed quantum-classical systems.
-A {\em general} model and a {\em standard} model for mixed quantum-classical linear stochastic systems are proposed for our design processes and then we show how the former may be transformed into the latter, which can clearly present the internal structure of a mixed quantum-classical system.
-Physical realizability conditions are derived separately for the two models to ensure that they can correspond to physical systems.
-Furthermore, a network synthesis theory is developed for a mixed quantum-classical system of the standard form and an example is given to illustrate the theory.
+The purpose of this paper is to present a network realization theory for a class of mixed quantum-classical linear stochastic systems.
+Two forms, the standard form and the general form, of this class of linear mixed quantum-classical systems are proposed.
+Necessary and sufficient conditions for their physical realizability are derived.
+Based on these physical realizability conditions, a network synthesis theory for this class of linear mixed quantum-classical systems is developed, which clearly exhibits the quantum component, the classical component, and their interface.
+An example is used to illustrate the theory presented in this paper.